 Did you know that the greatest opportunities for cost-effective energy measures occur during the design process?
-You can specify and deliver commercial building designs that prevent carbon emissions, save money, and reduce energy use well into the future by designing your next project to meet energy-efficiency performance targets set by the U.S. EPA.
+You can specify and deliver commercial building designs that prevent carbon emissions, save money, and reduce energy use well into the future by designing your next project to meet superior energy-efficiency performance targets from the U.S. EPA ENERGY STAR program.

 Here are four things to know about designing your buildings to earn the ENERGY STAR: